Gaucho-Racing/gr-web-template/README.md

 ## Getting started

 You should download this entire repository and copy it into your project.
-If you internal application features a backend (it should so you can leverage Sentinel OAuth), place everything under the `web/` directory.
-Else, you can just put everything in your projects root directory.
+If your internal application features a backend (it should, so you can leverage Sentinel OAuth), place everything under the `web/` directory.
+Else, you can just put everything in your project's root directory.

 Make sure you have node.js and npm installed.